Cássio (footballer, born August 1980): Portugal

 In 2008, Cássio moved to Portugal and joined F.C.
 Paços de Ferreira, being first choice for most of his spell with the Primeira Liga side.
 He was also the starter during the 2010–11 Taça da Liga, in which his team lost in the final against S.L.
 Benfica.

 Cássio did not miss a minute of action in 2012–13, as Paços finished a best-ever third and qualified for the UEFA Champions League for the first time in its history.
 He only conceded 29 goals during the campaign.

 After leaving the Estádio da Mata Real, Cássio continued to play in the Portuguese top division, for F.C.
 Arouca and later Rio Ave F.C. and starting in four seasons out of five.

 Saudi Arabia

-On 9 June 2018, the 38-year-old Cássio signed a one-year deal with Saudi Professional League club Al Taawoun FC as a replacement for Essam El Hadary, seven years his senior.
+On 9 June 2018, the 38-year-old Cássio signed a one-year deal with Saudi Pro League club Al Taawoun FC as a replacement for Essam El Hadary, seven years his senior.
 The following 2 May, he was in goal as his side defeated Al-Ittihad Club in the final of the King's Cup.

 Cássio was released on 22 July 2022, despite having one year left in his contract.